Roadmap for digitalisation using Earth Observation data

-CERSP has updated the draft roadmap for digitalisation using Earth Observation data identifying target groups and main policy objectives.
+CERSP has provided a final version of its roadmap for digitalisation using Earth Observation data identifying target groups and main policy objectives.

-An update of the CoRdiNet Short Roadmap to Digitalisation via Copernicus Earth Observation data, from the Copernicus European Regional Strategy Panel (CERSP), was recently provided.
+A final version of the CoRdiNet Short Roadmap to Digitalisation via Copernicus Earth Observation data, from the Copernicus European Regional Strategy Panel (CERSP), was recently provided.
 The panel consists of 18 representatives of the European Earth Observation community and was grouped into six working groups to set-up a road map adapted to the regional needs and offers in digitalisation via Copernicus Earth Observation data.
 The panel thinks that a regional-/sub-national view is closer to the needs and offers and allows to support business and pilot creation on a more effective and successful way compared to a national approach.
 Moreover, the regional/sub-national view allows for synergies with regional/sub-national funds and policy priorities.
-This draft includes identified target groups, main policy objectives, as well as a draft roadmap with regional and sub-regional committees.
-As a next step, the draft will be brought into a consultation process with its primary stakeholders, the regional/sub-national policymakers in the regions in Europe, as described in Chapter 5.
-The feedback from the stakeholder group will support the CERSP in finalizing the roadmap later in 2020.
+The final version of the roadmap includes identified target groups, main policy objectives, as well as a draft roadmap with regional and sub-regional committees.
+In addition, the roadmap has been through a consultation process with its primary stakeholders, the regional/sub-national policymakers in the regions in Europe, as described in Chapter 5.
+The feedback from the stakeholder group supported the CERSP in finalizing the roadmap.

 CERSP First meeting